michaelk566/cse100-su21-pa3-huffman-starter/PA3-Huffman.md

 ## Getting Help

 Tutors in the labs are there to help you debug.
 TA and Professor OH are dedicated to homework and/or PA conceptual questions, but they will not help with debugging (to ensure fairness and also so students have a clear space to ask conceptual questions).
-Questions about the intent of starter code can be posted on piazza.
-Please do not post your code to piazza either publicly or privately - debugging support comes from the tutors in the labs.
+Questions about the intent of starter code can be posted on edstem.
+Please do not post your code to edstem either publicly or privately - debugging support comes from the tutors in the labs.

 **_Format of your debugging help requests_**